RustAudio/rust-lv2/core/README.md

 # rust-lv2's core library.

-The foundation of [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing on any platform, written in Rust.
+The foundation of [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing, written in Rust.

 This crate provides the `Plugin` trait along with some utilities, which lets you create a basic audio plugin with the option to use host and plugin extensions.